- Dr Bridget Bradley

 2017 Interview: Trichotillomania Feature, Radio Scotland

 2017 Guest Speaker: Public Film Screening Trichster, University of Glasgow

 2016 Organiser: BFRB Awareness Week: Cake Sale Fundraiser for TLC Foundation (Edinburgh University), Awareness Stalls in Edinburgh (Grassmarket Market, Stockbridge Market) and London (Notting Hill Market)

 2015 Facilitator: Trichotillomania Learning Center, Public Workshop for BFRBs, Kings College London

 I also run monthly support groups to help others with these conditions, in Edinburgh and London.
 If you would like more information about or require support for BFRBs, the TLC Foundation are a useful resource: www.bfrb.org, but you are also welcome to contact me directly.

 As part of the Social Anthropology teaching team, I am currently convening Fundamentals: Ethnographic Theory (Semester 1); Ethnography: Theory and Practice (Semester 2); and leading the Postgraduate tutorials for Anthropological Theory (Semester 1).
 In addition, I am the department's Website Administrator and have a keen interest in our Widening Participation events.

-My general research interests include: medical anthropology, mental health, gender, beauty and the body, and my next research project aims to looks at anti-hair pulling technology wearables in the context of India.
+My general research interests include: medical anthropology and applied anthropology, mental health, gender and the body, activistm and planetary health.

 Bradley, B. and Ecks, S. (2018) “Disentangling family life and hair pulling: Trichotillomania and Relatedness”.
 Medical Anthropology.
 37(7): 568-581